johnlaudun/blog/vita.md

 Laudun, John and Jonathan Goodwin.
 2013.
 Computing Folklore Studies: Mapping over a Century of Scholarly Production through Topics. _Journal of American Folklore_ 126(502):455–475.

 Laudun, John.
 2012.
-“Talking Shit” in Rayne: How Aesthetic Features Reveal Ethical Structures. _Journal of American Folklore_ 125(497):304–326.
+"Talking Shit" in Rayne: How Aesthetic Features Reveal Ethical Structures. _Journal of American Folklore_ 125(497):304–326.
 DOI: 10.5406/jamerfolk.125.497.0304.
 [JSTOR](https://www.jstor.org/stable/10.5406/jamerfolk.125.497.0304).

 Laudun, John.
 2011.
 A Constellation of Stars: The Study of Creativity on a Human Scale, or How a Bunch of Cajun and German Farmers and Fabricators in Louisiana Invented a Traditional Amphibious Boat.
 In _The Individual in Tradition_.
 Eds.
 Ray Cashman, Tom Mould, Pravina Shukla.
 Bloomington, IN: Indiana University Press.
 [PDF](https://github.com/johnlaudun/portfolio/blob/master/publications/Laudun_2011.pdf)

 Laudun, John.
 2011.
-The Technological Landscape. _Technoculture: An Online Journal of Technology in Society_.
-[URL](http://tcjournal.org/drupal/vol1/laudun).
+The Technological Landscape. _Technoculture: An Online Journal of Technology in Society_. http://tcjournal.org/drupal/vol1/laudun.

 Laudun, John.
-2010.
+2009.
 Gumbo.
-In _The New Encyclopedia of Southern Culture: Volume 14: Folklife_, 300-304.
+In _The New Encyclopedia of Southern Culture_ 14: Folklife, 302–4.
 Ed.
 Glenn Hinson and William Ferris.
-University of North Carolina Press.
+University of North Carolina Press. http://www.jstor.org/stable/10.5149/9780807898550_hinson.75.

 Laudun, John.
 2008.
 Gumbo This: The State of a Dish.
 In _Acadians and Cajuns: The Politics and Culture of French Minorities in North America_, 160-175.
 Ed.
 Ursula Mathis-Moser and Günter Bischof.
 Innsbruck, Austria: Innsbruck University Press.